 About the International Organization for Standardization

 The International Organization for Standardization (ISO) is the world's largest developer of voluntary International Standards.
-Their standards offer solutions and best practice for almost all types of technology and business, helping companies and organizations to increase performance while protecting consumers and the planet.
+Their standards offer solutions and best practices for almost all types of technology and business, helping companies and organizations to increase performance while protecting consumers and the planet.

 Developed through global consensus, their standards aim to break down barriers to international trade.
-Some well known standards include ISO 9001 (quality), ISO 14001 (environment) and ISO 27001 (information security management).
+Some well-known standards include ISO 9001 (quality), ISO 14001 (environment) and ISO 27001 (information security management).

 What is ISO 9001:2015?

 ISO 9001 is the world’s most recognised Quality Management System (QMS) standard.

 It aims to help organisations meet the needs of their customers and other stakeholders more effectively.
 This is achieved by building a framework to ensure consistent quality in the provision of goods and/or services.